Deportation Defense

 • Cancellation of Removal.
 This relief opportunity may be available if you have lived in the U.S. for many years, have demonstrated good moral character, and have an immediate relative (who is a U.S. citizen or lawful permanent resident) who would experience “extreme hardship” if you were removed.

 If you do not qualify for any type of deportation relief or if we exhaust all available strategies, it may be best to negotiate a voluntary departure.
 This allows you to leave the United States without a formal deportation on your immigration record, which will make it easier to reenter the country in the future.
-Our New York City deportation defense lawyers will always be pragmatic and advise if a voluntary departure is in your best interest.
+Our Brooklyn deportation defense lawyers will always be pragmatic and advise if a voluntary departure is in your best interest.